Posted on 15 June 2018

 WHEN & WHERE:

-Arrive by 4:00 pm at M&T Bank (354 Flatbush Avenue) to warm up and learn how to flatfoot.
-The parade sets off at 4:32 pm (sunset) and will make its way north along Flatbush Avenue.
-The after party at Morgan’s BBQ (267 Flatbush Avenue) begins at 7:00 pm
+A meeting place will be posted soon, at which all participants can warm up and learn the basics of flatfooting.
+The parade sets off at 4:32 PM (sunset) and will make its way along Flatbush Avenue.
+The after party will take place at a business in the North Flatbush district, beginning at 7:00 PM.

 HOW TO JOIN:

-Guitar, mandolin, fiddle, banjo players and other stringed instrumentalists are encouraged to join the Flatfoot Flatbush String Band! by emailing Nick Horner by December 18 to obtain music scores and detailed instructions.
-Dancers and boosters are welcome to simply stroll on up!
+Guitar, mandolin, fiddle, banjo players and other stringed instrumentalists are welcomed and encouraged to join the Flatfoot Flatbush String Band! by emailing Nick Horner no later than December 18 to obtain music scores and detailed instructions.
+Dancers and boosters are welcome to simply stroll on up on December 21st!

-Nick Horner is a vocalist/banjo player/producer/curator originally hailing from the mountains of central Pennsylvania.
-Dedicated to the enhancement of the New York City folk scene, he regularly programs community and sight specific events through his organization, Porch Stomp, using space such as Governors Island, Flatbush Avenue and his home base, the Haylaught in Bed Stuy, Brooklyn.
-He is also an active performer and composer who has played diverse venues ranging from The Bowery Ballroom, Highline Ballroom, and Webster Hall to Shapeshifter Lab and Jalopy Theater with various rock, folk and jazz ensembles.
+Nick Horner is a vocalist, instrumentalist and producer/curator hailing from the mountains of central Pennsylvania.
+Best known for his work with brothers’ harmony duo Nick and Luke, Nick has dedicated his time in New York toward the advancement of the city’s thriving folk scene through regularly community programming and sight specific events through his organization, Porch Stomp, using space such as Governors Island, Flatbush Avenue and his home base, the Haylaught in Bed Stuy, Brooklyn.
+As a performer and composer, Horner has played diverse venues ranging from The Bowery Ballroom, Highline Ballroom, and Webster Hall to Shapeshifter Lab, Jalopy Theater, LaMama Experimental Theatre Club with various rock, folk, jazz and theatre ensembles, and tours both nationally and internationally.

 ABOUT OUR PARTNERS:

-The North Flatbush Avenue Business Improvement District (BID) is a 501(c)3 organization.
+The North Flatbush Avenue Business Improvement District is a 501(c)3 organization.
 The BID was established in 1986 to increase economic development opportunities and enhance the quality of life for its merchants, residents and property owners along Flatbush Avenue, from Atlantic Avenue to Plaza Street.
 We provide a clean, safe and retail-diverse environment that is a great destination for entertainment, shopping, working and dining, and support this with community programming, special events and supplemental sanitation services and business support.
-We look forward to continuing these efforts, and in 2015, we’ll welcome improved triangle parks and increased pedestrian safety measures.

 M&T Bank is proud to sponsor this year’s Flatfoot Flatbush.
 M&T Bank knows how important it is to support those organizations that make our communities better places to live and work.
 That’s why they offer both their time and resources and encourage others to do the same.
 They believe that when our community succeeds, we all succeed.